JoachimRnd/Scalable-Microservices-E-commerce-App/project/src/Services.md

 ### API of the service

-The product service has five commands:
+The product service has five routes:

 - **GET /products**: Get all the products from the database.
 The service will return a json object with the following fields:
   - ***status***: The status of the request (success, error).